Load balancing system under Join the Shortest Queue: Many-Server-Heavy-Traffic Asymptotics: Introduction

 The organization of this paper is as follows.
 In Section \ref{sec:model} we provide the details of the load balancing model and JSQ routing, and we state the main result of this paper.
-In Section \ref{sec:SSC} we show a notion of SSC.
-Then, in Section \ref{sec:MGF} we prove the main result using the transform methods proposed in \cite{Hurtado_transform_method_temp}; and in Section \ref{sec:Stein} we prove the result using Stein's method and we additionally provide the rate of convergence of the queue lengths to the corresponding exponential random variable.
+In Section \ref{sec:SSC} we formally show the notion of SSC described above.
+Then, in Section \ref{sec:MGF} we prove the main result using the transform methods proposed in \cite{Hurtado_transform_method} applied to the one-sided Laplace transform; and in Section \ref{sec:Stein} we prove the result using Stein's method and we additionally provide the rate of convergence of the average queue length to the corresponding exponential random variable.